manisha-singh22/Face-Mask-Detection/README.md

 Data Processing
 Training the Convolutional Neural Network

-To implement the project, run the files on jupyter notebook, install the dataset and cascade classifier to detect faces.
+To implement the project, make sure you have your web cam enabled.
+Run the files on jupyter notebook, install the dataset and cascade classifier to detect faces.